cchitsiang/awesome-stars/topics.md

 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.
 - [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
-- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is an open-source platform to create long-running jobs directly in your Next.js project, with features like API integrations, webhooks, scheduling and delays.
+- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is the open source background jobs framework for TypeScript.
+With features like API integrations, webhooks, scheduling and delays.
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components built with Radix UI and Tailwind CSS.
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.